Indoor Gardening

 Herbs taken straight from an outdoor sunny spot to an indoor spot can go into a sort of light-deprivation shock.
 Help herbs adjust by gradually acclimating them to lower light levels.
 Move them from full sun to a spot that receives partial sun for two weeks, then to deeper shade for another one to two weeks before moving them indoors.

-Frequent, light pruning of the plants in your potted herb garden not only means that you get to enjoy them in your cooking but also helps keep your plants compact and growing new leaves.
+Frequent, light pruning of your herb plants not only means that you get to enjoy them in your cooking but also helps keep your plants compact and growing new leaves.
 Pruning will prevent your plants from growing too tall, and harvesting often helps extend the growing period of your herbs so you can get the most out of them.
 Keep an eye out for flowers, and pinch them off just below the bud as soon as you see them appear.